 Super happy with my room, I was reading my book, then there was a knock on the door from housekeeping.
 I was a little confused as I hadn’t ordered anything, opened the door and there was one of the smiling staff with a teapot of fresh milk from the farmhouse!
-I knew they managed their own farmhouse around the hotel surrounding but I didn’t expect to receive complementary teapot of fresh milk.
+I knew they managed their own farmhouse around the hotel surrounding but I didn’t expect to receive a complementary teapot of fresh milk.
 Winning!
-In my books, that’s a 5-star customer service.
+In my books, that’s 5-star customer service.

 For the first time in my life, I fed corns to chickens, goats and touched them IRL and most fun was when I milked a cow!
 I also met a baby cow who was only 6 days old.
 It was a unique and insightful experience that I will never forget.
 Glad I participated and had so much fun.
-Oh and on my way back, I also ploughed farm with the local farmer and his bull!
+Oh and on my way back, I also plowed farm with the local farmer and his bull!

 Watch the whole videos on here “Myanmar highlights”

 I was totally impressed to find out the owners of the hotel let the farmers stay and do their farm work even after buying the land for the hotel.
-Fast Forward few years, and now all the hotel guests get to visit farmhouse and have these unique experiences for FREE!
+Fast Forward a few years, and now all the hotel guests get to visit a farmhouse and have these unique experiences for FREE!
 Genius idea isn’t it!

 After the full-on fun morning session, we returned for breakfast.
 Then we went for the second guided walk which included lunch at a small fee of 8000 Kyats (5 USD)- exploring the village and community homes with the hotel guide.
 He spoke English but we also had the operation manager joined us too.
 He offered his local knowledge and language wasn’t a barrier.

-We walked around the village starting with the kindergarten school (pic above) which by the way, the hotel built for local community and passed by the Monastery where electricity is provided by the generosity of the Hotel.
+We walked around the village starting with the kindergarten school (pic above) which by the way, the hotel built for the local community and passed by the Monastery where electricity is provided by the generosity of the Hotel.
 I was blown away to understand how much the Hotel and stakeholders are doing for the community, sustainability and eco-friendly things of that nature.

 We made about 3 stops, 1 was Monastery then 2 local people’s home.
 They were all prepared with some snacks and local tea.
 If I hadn’t had full breakfast I would have eaten more.
 But by lunchtime, I was starving with all the walking around.
 We stopped at a cute house in the village for lunch.
-I figured the family was third generation Nepali.
+I figured the family was third-generation Nepali.
 As you know I can speak the language, I was quite happy to chat with them.
 Turns out Kalaw had a big community of Nepali people living there.
 They spoke the local and also the Nepalese language.
 Celebrated all the Nepali festivals and knew all the places in Nepal too.

 Lunch was Nepali set (last pic above) and reminded me of being in Nepal.
 It tasted great and we also had homemade peach wine to try!
 The lady there helped me try Thanaka on my face which was fun too.
 Thanaka is the cream like paste local people in Myanmar put on their face.
 It comes from one particular wood or you can buy premade ones as well.
-Local people put the paste on their face with their own designs but the idea is it keeps you cool during hot days.
+Local people put the paste on their faces with their own designs but the idea is it keeps you cool during hot days.
 I have videos of it on Instagram.
 Watch Myanmar videos here.